KKU Boosts Organisational Communication Capabilities through Data, Technology, and Collaboration: The Launch of the R2R Communication Lab

 Khon Kaen University’s network development activity focuses on transforming routine tasks into research opportunities to enhance transparency and professionalism.

 From 11–12 February 2026, the Division of Legal and Corporate Communications, through the Media Production Unit of the Corporate Communications Division, organised the “Routine to Research (R2R) Knowledge Sharing Network for Corporate Communication Network Development” activity.
 This event was held as part of the 2026 Online Media Production Capability Development Project.
-The objective was to elevate the capacity of the corporate communication network spanning faculties, colleges, offices, and numerous units within Khon Kaen University (KKU) at the Waree Valley Resort in Ban Dong Sub-district, Ubolratana District, Khon Kaen Province.
+The activity formed part of the 2026 Online Media Production Capability Development Project and aimed to strengthen the corporate communication network across faculties, colleges, offices, and various units of Khon Kaen University (KKU).
+The programme was held at Waree Valley Resort in Ban Dong Sub-district, Ubolratana District, Khon Kaen Province.

-The training session began with a report on the objectives delivered by Ms. Benjamaporn Mamook, Head of the Media Production Unit.
+The session commenced with a report on the objectives delivered by Ms. Benjamaporn Mamook, Head of the Media Production Unit.
 Following this, Mr. Chumporn Para, Director of the Corporate Communications Division, officially inaugurated the training.

-Mr. Para stated that in the digital era, communication is not merely public relations but a critical mechanism for building understanding, confidence, and social acceptance.
+Mr. Para emphasised that in the digital era, communication extends beyond conventional public relations and serves as a vital mechanism for cultivating understanding, trust, and social legitimacy.
 He emphasised that communication personnel serve as “Communication Ambassadors” for the University, playing a vital role in professionally, transparently, and verifiably conveying the institution’s vision and strategies to the public.
 He also highlighted that network development, guided by the R2R concept, is crucial for establishing a communication ecosystem that adheres to international standards, professionalism, ethics, and social responsibility, thereby supporting KKU’s goal of becoming a trusted and respected university.

 The two-day programme featured numerous activities, including the “R2R Communication Lab” for network building led by Mr. Pasakorn Tueaprakhon and Mr. Itthiwat Janchaichit.
 A key segment was the “Professional Communication Network” panel discussion, where representatives shared the best practices in communication and organisational brand building.
 Panellists included Ms. Nitiya Srivoradetpaisal (Library), Ms. Kuntirapak Sodmeskulpacdee (Faculty of Engineering), and Ms. Kamonporn Wannaprake (Faculty of Medicine).
 The discussion was moderated by Ms. Raviporn Saisaenthong.